BarreiraTom/ISEP-INDES-M2/README.md

     - npm run start
     ```

-- To build the application (for the Install) it's necessary to run one command in a terminal opened in the root of the project directory.
+- To build the application (for the Install and usage) it's necessary to run one command in a terminal opened in the root of the project directory.
 (Requirements: run "npm install" and "npm install --global yarn" before the next command)
     ```shell
     - npm run build